MatthewPatey/Fixel/paper/sections/tutorial.md

 	> ./fixel gray-multi.fxl image0.jpg image1.gif image2.png

-This program will result in the three input images passed as arguments through the execution command being reproduced in grayscale, in the same directory as their original name with ‘-fixel` appended to the file name.
+This program will result in the three input images passed as arguments through the execution command being reproduced in grayscale, in the same directory as their original name with `-fixel` appended to the file name.

 As can be seen from this execution command, for every image defined in a Fixel program, a separate argument needs to be appended to the execution command with the path of the input image.